YerongAI/Office-Tool-docs/docs/start/README.md

 Differences between the architecture:

-- x86: Works on 32 bit, 64 bit and ARM64 of Windows.
-Supports `Thunder` engine.
-Also supports `Downloader` engine, but memory problem may occurred when using `Downloader` engine.
+- x86 (32-bit): Works on 32 bit, 64 bit and ARM64 of Windows. `Thunder` engine is supported.
-- x64: Works on 64 bit and ARM64 of Windows.
-Only supports `Downloader` engine.
+- x64 (64-bit): Works on 64 bit and ARM64 of Windows. `Thunder` engine is **not** supported.
-- ARM64: Works on ARM64 of Windows.
+- ARM64: Only works on ARM64 of Windows.
 Better compatibility and performance for ARM64 platform, others are same as the x64.

 ### Unpack